External storage configuration

 Verify that the storage device is mounted successfully by listing the contents:

 fstab file to define the location where the storage device will be automatically mounted when the Raspberry Pi starts up.
 In the

 fstab file, the disk partition is identified by the universally unique identifier (UUID).

-Get the UUID of the disk partition.
-Run the following command:
+Get the UUID of the disk partition:

 - Find the disk partition from the list and note the UUID.
 For example,

 Open the fstab file using a command line editor such as nano: